StephenCox13/titanic_survivor_classification/README.md

 # titanic_survivor_classification
-Solving a Classification Problem with KNN
+Solving a ML Classification Problem with KNN